Anima-Core/an1-micro-benchmark/README.md

 ## Overview

-This benchmark suite executes a fixed set of inference requests against the AN1 API and captures **externally observable metrics** only:
+This benchmark suite executes a fixed set of stateless inference requests against the AN1 API and captures **externally observable metrics** only:

 - Request latency (mean, P50, P95)
 - Cost metrics (reference baseline cost, AN1 cost, savings)